MoorentPm/webinar_gratuito_2.0/replit.md

 ## Backend Architecture
 - **Express.js** server with TypeScript
-- **RESTful API** endpoints for newsletter subscriptions, contact forms, and admin operations
+- **RESTful API** endpoints for newsletter subscriptions and contact forms
 - **In-memory storage** implementation with interface for future database integration
-- **Session-based authentication** for admin access
 - **Development middleware** for request logging and error handling

 ## Component Structure
-- **Page-based routing** with Home, Admin Login, Admin Dashboard, and 404 pages
+- **Single page application** with Home page and 404 fallback
 - **Reusable UI components** from shadcn/ui library
 - **Form handling** with React Hook Form and Zod validation
 - **Toast notifications** for user feedback